ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 single **Rotor Air** region.
 To account for the new air band region, the airgap can be reduced by the same distance.
 For example, if the original airgap is 1 mm, and a new air band of 0.1 mm thickness is added, the airgap should be reduced to 0.9 mm to keep the effective full airgap (airgap plus rotor air region) unchanged.
+Depending on the rotor type, it may also be necessary to modify other standard template parameter values, such as the **Bridge Thickness** parameter for IPM topologies, to ensure that the rotor geometry is unchanged.
+The **Bridge Thickness** will still be measured from the airgap surface before any adaptive templates modifications.

 .. figure:: ../images/adaptive_templates/user_guide_airgap_5.png
     :width: 600pt